Louisiana Purchase: Negotiation

-The Americans thought that Napoleon might withdraw the offer at any time, preventing the United States from acquiring New Orleans, so they agreed and signed the Louisiana Purchase Treaty on April 30, 1803, (10 Floréal XI in the French Republican calendar) at the Hôtel Tubeuf in Paris.
+The Americans thought that Napoleon might withdraw the offer at any time, preventing the United States from acquiring New Orleans, so they agreed and signed the Louisiana Purchase Treaty on April 30, 1803 (10 Floréal XI in the French Republican calendar) at the Hôtel Tubeuf in Paris.
 The signers were Robert Livingston, James Monroe, and François Barbé-Marbois.
-After the signing Livingston famously stated, "We have lived long, but this is the noblest work of our whole lives...
+After the signing Livingston famously stated, "We have lived long, but this is the noblest work of our whole lives ...
 From this day the United States take their place among the powers of the first rank."
 On July 4, 1803, the treaty was announced, but the documents did not arrive in Washington, D.C. until July 14.
 The Louisiana Territory was vast, stretching from the Gulf of Mexico in the south to Rupert's Land in the north, and from the Mississippi River in the east to the Rocky Mountains in the west.
-Acquiring the territory doubled the size of the United States.
+Acquiring the territory nearly doubled the size of the United States.

 In November 1803, France withdrew its 7,000 surviving troops from Saint-Domingue (more than two-thirds of its troops died there) and gave up its ambitions in the Western Hemisphere.
-In 1804 Haiti declared its independence; but fearing a slave revolt at home, Jefferson and the rest of Congress refused to recognize the new republic, the second in the Western Hemisphere, and imposed a trade embargo against it.
+In 1804, Haiti declared its independence; but fearing a slave revolt at home, Jefferson and the rest of Congress refused to recognize the new republic, the second in the Western Hemisphere, and imposed a trade embargo against it.
 This, together with the successful French demand for an indemnity of 150 million francs in 1825, severely hampered Haiti's ability to repair its economy after decades of war.